 The available evidence, including any testimony received at the hearing, is insufficient for the ALJ to decide the issue of whether evidence should be disregarded on the basis of “similar fault.”
 See HALLEX I-2-10-10 A.

 If the ALJ cannot determine a fraud or similar fault issue raised during adjudication without additional development, the ALJ will not proceed with case adjudication until the CDIU has notified the ALJ of its action.
 If the CDIU generates a report of investigation, the ALJ must proffer the report to the claimant before deciding the issue.
 For proffer procedures, see HALLEX I-2-7-30.
-For weight given to CDIU evidence, see HALLEX I-2-10-10.
+For consideration given to CDIU evidence, see HALLEX I-2-10-10.

 2. ALJ Decides to Disregard Evidence